This post may contain affiliate links. Read the full disclosure here.

 They’ll also need more water when it’s hotter than the tenth circle of hell (as it is when I’m writing this in July).

-It may seem like a ballache to stomp around watering when you could be sunbathing but it’s the most rewarding time – all my plants are shooting out leaves (and my hoya may be about to bloom but I don’t want to jinx it so shhhh) so I feel like the least they deserve is a splash of water.
+It may seem like a ballache to stomp around watering when you could be sunbathing but it’s the most rewarding time – all my plants are shooting out leaves (and my hoya is blooming) so I feel like the least they deserve is a splash of water.

 This does not mean that plants don’t need watering in winter – they just might need watering lee frequently.
 I also like to use tepid water – I have no idea if they like it, but it makes me feel better.